-Marina di Ragusa, Pozzallo, Punta Secca in the area of Ragusa, Nature Reserve of Torre Salsa nearby Sciacca, Lampedusa Island and Scala dei Turchi in Agrigento: the long, often very uncrowded beaches instil harmony and the “out of this world” relaxation we are all looking for.
+Marina di Ragusa, Pozzallo, Punta Secca in the area of Ragusa, Natural Reserve of Torre Salsa nearby Sciacca, Lampedusa Island and Scala dei Turchi in Agrigento: the long, often very uncrowded beaches instil harmony and the “out of this world” relaxation we are all looking for.

-This sandy shore extends to Mazara del Vallo and to Marsala and continues through the Via del Sale (Salt Trail), the Nature Reserve of Stagnone and Mozia in Trapani.
+This sandy shore extends to Mazara del Vallo and to Marsala and continues through the Via del Sale (Salt Trail), the Natural Reserve of Stagnone and Mozia in Trapani.
 It is extremely interesting to discover how the salt is produced and to visit its dedicated museums.
-The Zingaro Nature Reserve and the fine white beach of San Vito lo Capo do not need any introduction and open up to the Tyrrhenian coast, characterised by a succession of beaches and rocks.
+The Zingaro Natural Reserve and the fine white beach of San Vito lo Capo do not need any introduction and open up to the Tyrrhenian coast, characterised by a succession of beaches and rocks.

 From Messina the east coast starts with lava rocks and pebble beaches, Taormina and Giardini Naxos; the Timpa Nature Reserve of Acireale and the rocks of Aci Trezza.
 Then the sand resumes in the Gulf of Catania, Siracusa, the Vendicari Nature Reserve, up to Marzamemi and the Island of Correnti where you can swim in the exact spot where the Ionian and Mediterranean sea join up.